-In a context of unprecedented health and social crisis, Petits Freres des Pauvres publishes its 4th report on the isolation and loneliness of the elderly, devoted this year to the effects of lockdown on people over 60 years of age.
+In a context of unprecedented health and social crisis, the French organization Petits Freres des Pauvres publishes its 4th report on the isolation and loneliness of the elderly, devoted this year to the effects of lockdown on people over 60 years of age.

 What are the most striking lessons from this study conducted by CSA Research?

-Lighting by Jean-Louis Wathy, deputy director of the association Petits Freres des Pauvres in France
+Jean-Louis Wathy, deputy director of the association Petits Freres des Pauvres in France, shares his insight on the study results:

 - The effects of lockdown on the elderly highlight the dangers of social isolation.